At the age of fifty-two, I didn’t expect I’d make one of the best decisions of my life.

 It’s intimidating to contemplate this dietary change, to say the least.
 I was highly skeptical when I started this diet, but the benefits far outweigh the challenges.
 I encourage you to take your first step by watching some Metabolic Mind and Bipolarcast videos.
 You’ll learn the nuts and bolts of using the ketogenic diet for bipolar disorder and be inspired!

 Dyane Harwood graduated with a degree in English and American Literature from the University of California at Santa Cruz.
 She has been a freelance writer for over two decades, and has profiled bestselling authors including Kay Redfield Jamison, SARK, and Anthony Bourdain.
+Dyane is also the host of Our Healing Journey with Metabolic Psychiatry.
 Learn more about Dyane here.